default-output-block.skip-main

 Despite being a bit puffed after the game, Faumuina was full of praise for the Bay of Plenty Lakers and the crowd.

-“We were very rusty at the start, but once the joints loosened up, the body kicked in as if I was 23.
+“We were very rusty at the start but, once the joints loosened up, the body kicked in as if I were 23.

 “It was a great game – but I’m very grateful that the Lakers took it a bit easy on us!”